Despite the enduring romance of the rags-to-riches success story, many entrepreneurs have at least some help when building their startup.

 This type of loan almost never requires collateral, making them ideal for entrepreneurs who lack certain assets.
 And, in many instances, decisions can be made in a matter of days, if not sooner; some lenders offer same-day decisions.

 However, short- and long-term online loans aren’t without their drawbacks.
-The APRs of these loans can be prohibitively high—as much as 99% in extreme cases—depending on your creditworthiness.
+The APRs of these loans can be prohibitively high depending on your creditworthiness.

 Best for: Businesses that rely on long periods to get invoices paid